Guy Snodgrass

-Guy Snodgrass (born June 20, 1976) is a retired American naval aviator, TOPGUN graduate and instructor, who served as Jim Mattis's speechwriter and chief of communications during his time as Secretary of Defense.
+Guy Snodgrass is a retired American naval aviator, TOPGUN graduate and instructor, who served as Jim Mattis's speechwriter and chief of communications during his time as Secretary of Defense.
 His book Holding the Line: Inside Trump's Pentagon with Secretary Mattis was released in October 2019.
-The book details key decisions and moments during Mattis' time as Secretary of Defense and provides the author's first-hand look into the relationship between Mattis and Trump, the Pentagon, The White House, and American national security decision making.
+The book details key decisions and moments during Mattis's time as Secretary of Defense and provides the author's first-hand look into the relationship between Mattis and Trump, the Pentagon, The White House, and American national security decision making.

 Early life

 A native of Colleyville, Texas, Guy Snodgrass attended Grapevine High School.
 He graduated with honors from the U.S. Naval Academy in 1998 with a Bachelor of Science degree in Computer Science.
 Immediately following graduation, he attended the Massachusetts Institute of Technology, where he earned two master's degrees (master's thesis was "Benchmark Test Problem for Measuring Anomalous Dissipation in Shock Hydrodynamics Simulations," conducted with Los Alamos National Laboratory).